Antique American and European Furniture from

 # 7067.
 A French Gilded Age (late 19th century) canape.
 Exotic in form, the size is 60" wide and 61" tall.
 Gilt wood.
 Condition: splits to various wood sections including the front carved base; minor wood losses.
 The upholstery has kitty tears and was much loved at one time by her.
 This is a very sturdy canape.
 Carved with banded decoration on the back side implying that this piece was used away from a wall.
 Questions and inquiries welcomed.

 # 7066.
 A nine (9) piece French gilt wood drawing room suite comprised of a canape, four arm chairs and four side chairs.
 Late 19th century.
 The tapestry upholstery was made by the firm Braquenié Compagnie.
-Each piece monogramed with the signature of the firm.
+Each piece nomogram with the signature of the firm.
 Braquenié was one of the most famous tapestry, rug and furniture fabric creators of the 19th century.
 Condition: scuffs to the carved wood gilt decorations; a 3" split to the seat of the canape; fading to the upholstery consistent with use and age.
-The furniture may be from the decorator Jules Allard who was commissioned to deisgn and furnish many Newport "Cottages."
+The furniture may be from the decorator Jules Allard who was commissioned to design and furnish many Newport "Cottages."
 Sold as a set.
 Price: Inquiries welcome.

 # 5769.
 An American Gothic Revival Octagonal Library or Athenaeum Table.
 Circa 1845-50.
 Black Walnut.
 Size: 29.5" tall and 46.5" across and point to point is 50.5".
 "Library tables thus became an increasingly popular form during the Gothic Revival period.
 The pictured table is one of a group of octagonal examples that were probably made in New York about 1845-50.
 The most elaborate of these tables, which is now installed in The American Wing at the Metropolitan Museum of Art, came from the library of the Frederic Deming House in Newburgh, New York.
 That table uniquely features an unusually elaborate base and an inset circular specimen marble top, which may be original. . . all the other tables in this group are of essentially the same form, although they vary both in size and in the exact program of Gothic decoration." * Our table features 4 drawers with period Sandwich Glass pulls.
 The drawers are maple.
 This is the simplest form of this table, but it is still a rare form.
-Price: $4,750.00.
+Price: $5,500.00.

 #269.
 A pair of Austrian Secession style tables in the Wiener Werkstatte style copying designs by Josef Hoffman.
 Inset with Zsolnay tiles (unmarked) made of eosin glazed pyrogranite originally used in the Turin Exhibition of 1911.
 Installed in the Water Court which was one of the most mystical rooms ever created for an international exhibition.
 The entire Hungarian Exhibition building was designed to reflect Hungary's' ancient past as well as its relationship to the early 20th century.
 Extremely sever in design yet very contemporary.
 These tiles were used in a low light level room such as the Water Court because of the ability of the metallic eosin glaze and decoration to reflect any indirect light.
 These large panels (app.20" square) set in series created an exciting and illuminating contrast to other design elements.
 Excellent photo documentation about this exhibition is pictured in a book titled: "Panorama: Architecture and Applied Arts in Hungary 1896-1916" which was a companion guide to an exhibition that took place in Kyoto (Sept.5-October 22, 1995) at the Kyoto National Museum of Modern Art and in Tokyo (Jan.5-Feb.12,1996) at the Tokyo National Museum of Modern Art.
 Tiles from the same exhibition (Turin/1911) were exhibited in the Japanese Museums.
 We brought these tiles back from Hungary 30 + years ago and had the tables custom made specifically for the tiles.
 The wood is chalked ebonized oak.
 Size of each table is 24" x 24" x 30" tall.
 Condition: edge flakes to the tiles and a corner chip to one of the glass tops.
 Price: $10,000.00 the pair.

 #6029.
 A pair of lacquered wood and hand painted chairs.
 Asian: Chinese or Japanese.
 From the estate of Mrs. Dorrance "Dodo" Hill Hamilton, from her home in Newport, Rhode Island.
 Size: the seat is 19" wide and 15" deep and is 19" tall.
 The back of the chairs are 35.75" tall.
 Condition: chips; cracks; the chairs are very sturdy.
 Dated prior to 1900.
 The underside are painted black.
-Price for the pair: $3,500.00.
+Price for the pair: $1,750.00.

 #GAA.
 An American Gilded Age Armoire.
 Circa 1890-1905.
 Size: 22" deep x 51" wide and 85" tall.
 Condition: fitted with three custom shelves allowing space for hanging clothes and storing smaller items on shelves.
 Purchased in the 1950's from a Bellevue Avenue "Cottage" sale.
 There is a larger single drawer on the bottom.
 Condition: without issue.
 Painted gray.
 Price: $3,500.00.